DataDog/integrations-extras/gatekeeper/README.md

 ### Events

-gatekeeper does not include any events.
+Gatekeeper does not include any events.

 ## Troubleshooting